pomerium/documentation/content/docs/get-started/fundamentals/core/self-hosted-pomerium.md

 1. **Remove cookie secret and shared secret settings**

-You only need these settings if you’re setting up the Enterprise Console.
-For now, it’s safe to remove them.
+You only need these settings if you're setting up the Enterprise Console.
+For now, it's safe to remove them.

 1. **Add IdP configuration keys**

-If you’re using GitHub as the IdP, you only need the following IdP keys:
+If you're using GitHub as the IdP, you only need the following IdP keys:

 ```yaml title="config.yaml"
 idp_provider: 'github'